Skip to content

 Anti-Pattern: No Rollback Plan

-What it looks like: Production deployment proceeds without a documented plan for what to do if things go wrong.
+What it looks like: A production deployment proceeds without a documented plan for what to do if things go wrong.
 The implicit plan is “we’ll figure it out.”

-Fix: Document the rollback plan before every deployment.
-Include: what to revert, how to revert it, who does it, and what the communication plan is.
+Fix: Document the rollback plan before every deployment: what to revert, how to revert it, who does it, and what the communication plan is.

 Anti-Pattern: Ignoring Sandbox Drift

-What it looks like: Sandboxes are refreshed infrequently.
+What it looks like: Sandboxes are refreshed rarely.
 Over time, the sandbox metadata diverges significantly from production.
 Deployments that work in the sandbox fail in production.

-Why it is bad: Tests pass in a sandbox that does not reflect production.
-Deployments fail due to missing dependencies that exist in production but not in the stale sandbox.
+Why it is bad: Tests pass in a sandbox that no longer reflects production.
+Deployments fail because of missing dependencies that exist in production but not in the stale sandbox.

 Fix: Refresh sandboxes on a regular cadence.
-Use environment comparison tools (Gearset, Copado) to identify and resolve drift before it causes deployment failures.
+Use environment comparison tools (Gearset, Copado) to detect and resolve drift before it causes deployment failures.

 Checklist: DevOps Maturity Assessment